-If you received a physical textbook for the Fall 2020 semester, please follow these procedures for returning your materials to Butler Library.
+If you received a physical textbook for the Spring 2021 semester, please follow these procedures for returning your materials to Butler Library.
 Books can be returned in person or by mail (prepaid postage is available upon request).

 Please keep in mind these deadlines:

-- December 16 – deadline to request a prepaid shipping label
+- April 30, 2021 – Deadline to request a prepaid shipping label

-- Deadline to return books in person to the book-return bin outside Butler Library.
+- May 3, 2021 – Deadline to return books in person to the book-return bin outside Butler Library

 How do I use the collection?